AlanStelmach/Project_Courier/Report.md

 - Drawer Layout For Every Type Of Account
 - Handling Drawer Layout's Buttons
 - Fragment Layouts Created
-- GUI In A Progress
+- GUI In A Progress --- PART 2
-- Backend In A Progress
+- Backend In A Progress --- PART 2